justintea/firstRAG/README.md

-# PrayPrompt
+# ConcertChampion

-An app that helps people prepare for their connect groups in terms of prayer text, and using input materials generate possible questions to facilitate a connect group's conversation and discussion on religious text.
+An app that helps create a concert guide as you see your favourite artist perform live!